What are Murphy Scholars? Murphy Scholars are Hendrix students in any major who want to deepen their knowledge

 loads.
 In addition, the program supports Murphy Visiting Fellows in Literature

-and Language — postdoctoral scholars serving two-year appointments in the departments
+and Language—postdoctoral scholars serving two- or three-year appointments in the departments

 of Theatre Arts, English, and Foreign Languages.
 These Fellowships are a two-pronged position, involving classroom teaching as well as assisting the Murphy Scholars Program